brazilian-utils/brutils-python/README.md

 ## is_valid_cpf

 Check if CPF is valid.
-Numbers only, formatted as strings
+Numbers only, formatted as strings.

 ```python
 >>> from brutils import is_valid_cpf